-The main sewer line is the pipe that carries waste from every sink, toilet, and shower in your home, so when it gets clogged, it's a problem that just can't wait.
-When you call a plumber or sewer specialist to clear the stoppage, you almost always will be asked if you have a clean-out.
+The main sewer line is a large-diameter pipe that pipe that carries waste from every sink, toilet, and shower in your home, through branch drains that connect into it.
+When it gets clogged, every fixture in your home is affected, so it is a problem that just can't wait.
+When you call a plumber or sewer specialist to clear the stoppage, you almost always will be asked if you have a clean-out fitting.
 The cost of the service call will be determined in part by your answer.
 Augering the main sewer line is fairly easy if there is an accessible clean-out; it's much harder (and more expensive) if the plumber has trouble getting at the sewer line.

-A clean-out fitting can take a number of different appearances, but most typically it is a 3-inch or 4-inch diameter pipe with a visible cap that can be unscrewed with a wrench.
-Sometimes the main cleanout is located in the floor, while other times it may be a Y-fitting mounted at the base of the main soil-stack in the house.
-In larger homes, it's possible there will be more than one sewer clean-out fitting.
-In warmer climates, the cleanout fitting will be located outside the house, usually close to the foundation, and will be set at ground level.
+The clean-out fitting can take a number of different appearances, but most typically it is a 3-inch, 4-inch, or 6-inch diameter pipe with a visible plug or that can be unscrewed with a wrench.
+This plug is usually a threaded fitting, but sometimes is a bell-shaped cap, or (more rarely) a rubber bonnet secured with a pipe clamp.
+Sometimes the main clean-out is located in the floor, while other times it is a wye-fitting or tee fitting mounted at the base of the main soil-stack in the house.
+In larger homes where more than one main line runs out to the municipal sewer service, it's possible there will be more than one sewer clean-out fitting.
+In warmer climates, the clean-out fitting will be located outside the house, usually close to the foundation, and will be set at ground level.

-In colder climates, the main clean-out is almost always located inside the house as a protection against freezing, often in a basement.
-You may see a 3-inch- or 4-inch-diameter pipe stub extending out from the slab floor.
-The stub out will have a screw-in plug, which is your main drain access.
+In colder climates, the main clean-out is almost always located inside the house as a protection against freezing.
+It is often in a basement.
+You may see a 3-inch- or 4-inch-diameter pipe stub extending up out from the slab floor.
+The pipe may be made of cast-iron or plastic; more rarely it might be brass or even copper.
+The stub-out will have a screw-in plug with a square-head lug on it, which is your main drain access.
 When a clog or stoppage in the main drain line occurs, this will be where you access the line to auger it clear of obstructions.